-Dundas Lawyers advises its clients on all aspects of corporate and commercial dispute resolution.
+Dundas Lawyers Brisbane and Gold Coast Offices advises its clients on all aspects of corporate and commercial dispute resolution.
 Managing risk and implementing strategies to minimise risk is essential for every business.
 We take a commercial view to litigious matters, always considering alternative dispute resolution processes to resolve the legal issues without resorting to the costs and uncertainties associated with litigation.

 Dundas Lawyers is able to provide advice to minimise risk and achieve the optimal outcome for your business.
 We’ll be upfront about your legal position.
 We work with clients to formulate and execute a strategy designed to ensure the best outcome considering the circumstances.
-We are prepared to assist throughout the entire process, even when the pieces start to fall.
-Checkmate.
+We assist throughout the entire process, from gathering the facts and presenting a case theory.

 Areas of dispute resolution